RivaD2/personal/Udemy-react-testing/sundaes-on-demand/README.md

 1) Order Entry: The order is entered here, and it will show scoop options (come from server),toppings (images), number of scoops, subtotal, grandtotal, and submit order button
 2) Order Summary: A summary is given of above information in addition to agreeing to terms and conditions (mouseover pop up), order confirmation button
 3) Order Confirmation Page: Provides and order confirmation number from server

+### Tests:

+- Each page has a directory and each test subdirectory includes the tests
+- Jest will find and run any files that end in `test.js`

 **Breakdown/Review of the app:**